‘Walking Dead’ Shirt: Negan Actor Responds To ‘Racist’ Controversy

-A Walking Dead shirt with the words “Eeny, meeny, miny, moe” has been pulled from sale this week after a couple in Sheffield, England complained that the children rhyme is racist.
+A Walking Dead shirt with the words “Eeny, meeny, miny, moe” has been pulled from sale this week after a couple in Sheffield, England complained that the children’s rhyme is racist.
 Primark’s decision to withdraw The Walking Dead shirt has left many peeved, including the actor associated with the words in the TV series, Jeffrey Dean Morgan who plays Negan.

 Morgan took to Twitter on Wednesday to vent his frustration over the move.
 “Holy crap people are stupid,” he wrote.